Shavparosnebi: "Shavparosnebi" Doctrine - Wisdom, Truth, Strength

 Federation of Georgian Martial Arts aims renewal and popularization of Georgian martial traditions and methods and upbringing of new generation according to the martial arts traditions.

 The members of “Shavparosnebi” have been taking part of scientific expeditions for about ten years.
 They have come around whole country step by step and found unique martial methods and technology.
 They use this information and create Georgian traditional weapons themselves.
 They have unique technique of single combat and theatrical martial shows.

 “Shavparosnebi” are participating in largest annual folk festival in Georgia “Art-Gene” since its establishment (2004).
 Also are participating in different folk festivals and events all over the Georgia, such as: “Tbilisoba”, “Kazbegoba”, “Vajaoba”, “Shatiloba”, etc.

 Regions

-Regional groups of “Shavparosnebi” are opened in different regions of Georgia: Kutaisi, Batumi, Gori, Kazbegi, Rustavi.
-The groups are performing martial arts in regions and often conduct competitions in traditional kinds of sport and martial actions.
+In addition to Tbilisi, there are groups of “Shavparosnebi” in different regions of Georgia such as Kutaisi, Batumi, Gori, Kazbegi, and Rustavi.
+The groups conduct events in traditional sport and martial arts competitions.

 Charitable actions

 After Georgian-Russian conflict in 2008, “Shavparosnebi” opened group for IDPs (Internally Displaced People) where 30 children were learning Georgian Martial Arts free of charge.

 “Shavparosnebi” organized four charity concerts to help the children and youth with health problems.
 In future it is planned to organize charity performances more frequently and include the activity as a fourth one among the three main directions of federation activities.